cesanta/mongoose/tools/README.md

 ...
 ```

-This produces directories and files under `mongoose/` and `common/` that are easeier to work with.
+This produces directories and files under `mongoose/` and `common/` that are easier to work with.
 It also produces `mongoose.c.manifest` which can later be used to reconstruct the file back:
 ```
 $ tools/amalgam.py --prefix=MG --public-header=mongoose.h $(cat mongoose.c.manifest) > mongoose.c